Skip to main content

 Duties and Responsibilities

-The fellows are given graduated responsibility throughout the year.
-Fellows rotate with staff members in covering the department during the workday and evening and weekend film reading.
-There is no night call.
+Fellows are entrusted with graduated responsibility throughout the year.
+Fellows rotate with staff members in covering the department during the workday and take occasional weekend call for chest, musculoskeletal and abdominal imaging (approximately 6 weekends per year).
+There is no required evening or overnight call, but moonlighting shifts are often available.
 Participation in some general diagnostic radiology work helps to maintain competence and gain experience.
-The fellows participate in resident and medical student education.
+The fellows also participate in resident and medical student education.

 Research requirements: